goschtl/zope/zope2book/trunk/source/Security.rst

 limiting the power of web resources based on who authored them.
 If an untrusted user authors a web page, then the power of the web pages to do harm to unsuspecting visitors will be limited.
-For example, suppose an untrusted user creates a DTML document or Python script that deletes all the pages in your site.
+For example, suppose an untrusted user creates a Script (Python) that deletes all the pages in your site.
 If anyone attempt to view the page, it will fail since the owner of the object does not have adequate permissions.
 If a manager views the page, it will also fail, even though the